-B.C. sues Alberta over law that would permit cutting off oil and gas shipments | CBC News
+B.C. sues Alberta over legislation that would permit cutting off oil and gas shipments | CBC News

 Alberta Premier Rachel Notley said Tuesday she is not surprised B.C. has moved ahead with legal action, but called it premature because Alberta has yet to proclaim the bill and design the regulations for restricting oil and gas shipments.

-She also disagreed with B.C.'s assertion that it has not delayed the pipeline expansion, citing the ongoing legal action in B.C.
+She also disagreed with B.C.'s assertion that it has not delayed the pipeline expansion, citing the legal action in B.C.

 "If we thought that was the very last thing that they would do, and they would commit to that, then we could probably move forward," she said.